 The camping experience itself wasn’t anything out of the ordinary.
 We drove up, set up the tent, did a bit of hiking in the woods, enjoyed the scenery, started a fire, roasted marshmallows.
 The usual.
 But I loved it because any chance to get out of the sometimes-suffocating city environment for some peace and quiet and nature relaxation is very welcome in my world.

-The next morning, it was off to the town of Atlantic Beach for an ocean visit.
+The next morning, we left Croatan National Forest for the town of Atlantic Beach for an ocean visit.
 The cool thing about this part of North Carolina is that the ocean is less than an hour’s drive from the national forest.
 Camping and beaches in one day!

 So much for that “no dogs allowed” sign.

 I cannot overstate how much I love the beach.
 As someone who grew up inland and only saw the ocean once before age 25, every beach visit is a big deal and something I never take lightly.

 Even the simplicity of shells and rocks in the sand can be fascinating.

 It’s a shame no one was playing volleyball here.
 I would have joined in and dominated the competition.

 Vehicles on the beach.
 Apparently this is a normal thing in the south.
 It always seems really odd to me.